Fabrizio-Caruso/CROSS-LIB/README.md

 The main goal is to get the library and game to work on most 8-bit architectures as well as many other architectures:

 ### 8-BIT ARCHITECTURES
-- COSMAC RCA 1802
+- COSMAC RCA 1802 and derivates
-- Intel 8080 and its derivatives
+- Intel 8080 and derivatives
-- MOS 6502 and its derivatives
+- MOS 6502 and derivatives
-- Motorola 6809 and its derivatives
+- Motorola 6809 and derivatives
-- Zilog 80 and its derivatives
+- Zilog 80 and derivatives

 ### 16-BIT ARCHITECTURES